perumdamtm/freshinstallpdampalopo/journal.md

 There are plenty of things I need to patch if I want to use st conveniently.

 Added EDITOR=vim in /etc/environment and run 'xdg-mime default vim.desktop text/plain' recently so that it default to vim when editing plain text file.

+Recently added ufw as a frontend to iptables with common configuration for a light sprinkle of security.
+Added ntfs-3g package so that I can mount ntfs partition.